killianmuldoon/doca-platform/docs/operations/observability_guide.md

 ### Note on Storage Solution

-By default, both Grafana and Prometheus use `hostPath` for storage.
+By default, Grafana and Prometheus use `hostPath` for storage.
 This is not recommended for production environments due to the potential for data loss and lack of scalability.
 You should configure a more reliable storage solution.